 “How did he manage to win you over?”
 I say.

-“Oh, God, spare me, please.”
-I say, throwing my hands in the air.
-“Baby, I am leaving early and I am stealing your housekeeper for the evening.”
+“Oh, God, spare me, please,” I say, throwing my hands in the air.
+“Baby, I’m leaving early, and I’m stealing your housekeeper for the evening.”
 He frowns a bit.

-“Well, you are whisking us away to a beautiful island paradise for we don’t know how many days and you failed to tell your housekeeper that she was also going until…” I grab his arm and look at his watch. “…fifteen hours before departure.
-Although you have so generously taking care of my attire for this glorious trip, no one has outfitted poor Gail…not even poor Gail herself.
-So I am taking her on a super-duper fast impromptu shopping spree.”
+“Well, you’re whisking us away to a beautiful island paradise for we don’t know how many days and you failed to tell your housekeeper that she was also going until…” I grab his arm and look at his watch, “… fifteen hours before departure.
+Although you have so generously taken care of my attire for this glorious trip, no one has outfitted poor Gail… not even poor Gail herself.
+So, I’m taking her on a super-duper fast impromptu shopping spree.”

 “That will never do.”
 He scoffs as he pulls out his wallet.

 “What’s my limit?”
 I ask, concentrating on controlling my voice.
-He looks up at me with crisp Grey eyes.
+He looks up at me with crisp gray eyes.

 “Well, I don’t want to take advantage of you.
 Do you know what kind of damage a girl can do with an American Express Black?”
 I exclaim.

-“Do you worst.”
-He replies with a smile.
+“Do your worst,” he replies with a smile.

 “Okay.
-We will probably grab dinner out somewhere.
+We’ll probably grab dinner out somewhere.
 Should we take someone else with us or will Chuck be enough?”
 I say.